-During this time it is more important than ever to keep being active and looking after your general wellbeing.
+During this time it is more important than ever to ensure our communities get active and look after their general wellbeing.
 Keeping active is proven to help reduce stress and anxiety as well as having many benefits for your physical health.
 Here we’re sharing some great ways that you and your family can keep moving while at home.

 They are sharing lots of ways you can keep active whilst at home including online resources and gym-free exercises – click here to read more and ‘Join the Movement’

 We are sharing local ideas, initiatives, online classes or webinars on our social media platforms.
 If you are finding great ways to stay active at home please share with us using our local hashtag #StayActiveSussex so we can inspire our communities.

 We are also encouraging people to share a #HealthySelfieSussex when they are either on a walk, a run, or doing any form of exercise during lockdown and beyond, to inspire others around them to get moving.

 Played Limited have a online tool full of FREE video workouts for adults, children, older adults and people with long term conditions and disabilities.
 You can search for an ideal workout at a time that works for you.

 Sport England support for projects and organisations